Abbas the Great: Ascension

 In the following year, an army from western Iran advanced into Khorasan to resolve the situation.
 This army laid siege to Torbat-e Heydarieh, where Murshid Qoli was in control, and on Herat, where both Ali-Qoli Khan and Abbas resided.
 Both attempts proved futile.
 Upon hearing the news of another Ottoman attack on northwest Iran, the leading ministers of the campaign hurriedly reached an agreement with Ali-Qoli Khan.
 The former rebel suffered no repercussions and only had to pledge loyalty to Hamza Mirza as the heir apparent.
 He remained as the governor and as Abbas' guardian and even received a reward from the shah.
 Mohammad Khodabanda removed Ali-Qoli Khan's old enemy, Morteza Quli Khan Pornak, from his position as governor of Mashhad and replaced him with an Ustajlu amir.
 According to Iskandar Beg Monshi, many came to believe Abbas Mirza's claim would eventually prevail over Hamza Mirza's.

 Meanwhile, Hamza Mirza was preoccupied with pushing the Ottomans out of Tabriz.
 However, he became caught up in the rivalries between the Qizilbash tribes and angered his officers by executing the Qizilbash governor of Azarbaijan.
-On 5 December 1586, he was assassinated by his personal barber, who may have had been bribed by a group of Qizilbash conspirators.
+On 5 December 1586, he was assassinated by his personal barber, who might have been bribed by a group of Qizilbash conspirators.
 This assassination provided a pathway for Abbas' ascension.